-7.1 OVERVIEW
+7.1 Overview

 The 2-Wire Interface mode is designed for applications that require galvanic isolation.
-It allows a minimum number of digital isolator channels, specifically one bi-directional or two unidirectional channels, to be connected to the MCP3910 when interfacing through an isolation barrier.
-This functionality reduces the total system cost in an isolated applications system like a polyphase shunt-based energy meter.
-It is recommended to use the MCP3910 with the 2-Wire mode for digitally isolated applications and with the SPI mode for other applications where galvanic isolation is not required.
+It allows a minimum number of digital isolator channels, specifically one bidirectional or two unidirectional channels, to be connected to the MCP3918 when interfacing through an isolation barrier.
+This functionality reduces the total system cost in an isolated application system, such as a polyphase shunt-based energy meter.
+It is recommended to use the MCP3918 with the 2-Wire mode for digitally isolated applications and with the SPI mode for other applications where galvanic isolation is not required.

-The principle of this 2-Wire Interface is simple: it has a serial clock input pin (SCK/MCLK), and a serial data output pin (SDO), and it automatically sends output data in packets (frames) at a DRCLK data rate (every time new data is available on the ADC outputs).
+The principle of this 2-Wire interface is simple: it has a Serial Clock Input pin (SCK/MCLK) and a Serial Data Output pin (SDO), and it automatically sends output data in packets (frames) at a DRCLK data rate (every time new data are available on the ADC output).
 It has no serial input pin to diminish the number of isolated channels.
-At the same time, the serial clock pin SCK also becomes the master clock (MCLK) input pin of the device, and the part becomes fully synchronous with SCK = MCLK.
+At the same time, the Serial Clock pin, SCK, also becomes the Master Clock (MCLK) input pin of the device, and the part becomes fully synchronous with SCK = MCLK.
 The system then becomes fully synchronous and can be driven by only one master clock for multiple phases, which ensures proper synchronization and constant phase angle between phases, which is important for an energy metering application.

 The SDO pin becomes the only output of the device and is fully synchronous with the serial/master clock.
-The SDO pin is never in high-impedance in this mode, and is by default at logic low when not transmitting data.
-The SDO pin idles logic low in this mode because most of the digital isolator devices consume less current in a logic low state than in a logic high state.
+The SDO pin is never in high-impedance in this mode, and is by default, at logic low when not transmitting data.
+The SDO pin Idles logic low in this mode because most of the digital isolator devices consume less current in a logic low state than in a logic high state.
 This effectively reduces the total power consumption of a system with digital isolation devices.

-When the part has entered 2-Wire mode, the logic pins RESET, SDI, CS, OSC1 and DR become logic input pins for the configuration of the device (respectively OSR0/OSR1/BOOST/GAIN0/GAIN1).
+When the part has entered 2-Wire mode, the logic pins, RESET, SDI, $\overline{\text{CS}}$, OSC1 and $\overline{\text{DR}}$, become logic input pins for the configuration of the device (respectively, OSR0/OSR1/BOOST/GAIN0/GAIN1).
 These pins need to have well-defined logic states for low-power applications.
 These pins define the only settings that can be modified in 2-Wire mode.

-The MDAT0/1 pins are always disabled and kept into a high-impedance state during the 2-Wire Interface mode.
-These pins can be grounded for applications using exclusively the 2-Wire Interface mode so that the EMI/EMC susceptibility of the part is improved.
+The MDAT0 pin is always disabled and kept in a high-impedance state during the 2-Wire Interface mode.
+This pin can be grounded for applications using exclusively the 2-Wire Interface mode so that the EMI/ EMC susceptibility of the part is improved.

-FIGURE 7-1:

-MCP3910 2-Wire Interface Typical Application Schematic.
+FIGURE 7-1: MCP3918 2-Wire Interface Typical Application Schematic.